caltechlibrary/t2t3_dataset_web_apps/presentation2.md

 copy recipes_api.yaml recipes_api1.yaml
 ~~~

-NOTE: If you want to compare version you'll need to update
+HOME WORK: Make `recipes_api1.yaml` work.
+Change the
-the `htdocs` attribute in `recipes_api1.yaml`.
+the `htdocs` attribute to point to `htdocs1` directory.
+Compare version 1 with the results of the workshop.
+Discuss amoung friends.

 # Part 2.1: Starting up our web service

-- We're have a working web service from last session.
+- The web service should work last session,
-- We're building on that browser side
+- We'll be building on that browser side
-- Time to dive into Web Components!
+  - Ready to dive into Web Components?

 ~~~shell
 datasetd recipes_api.yaml